documentationfor yFiles for HTML 3.0.0.1

 }

-Each snap line visual provides the yfiles-snap-line CSS class.
+Each snap reference visual provides the yfiles-snap-reference CSS class.

-The visualization is further separated in the following snap line types, which provide a specific CSS class:
+The visualization is further separated into the following snap line types, each of which provides a specific CSS class:

 Type CSS Class